Monday, 18 September 2017

 I just did this Fall Equinox affirmation on Tess ' site: https://tesswhitehurst.com/fall-equinox-affirmation/

 It's for harmonising and balancing and it's not a long video, which is good for me because my attention wanders! lol.

 Finally here are some more Madron celebration ideas:

 I like Michaela's suggestions for balancing the chakras in the first Penniless Pagan post.
 I have done some chakra work so now would be a good time to do some more.
 And focusing on gratitude is good as well.
 I also like her ideas in the second post for welcoming in the darkness and bringing on the cosy!
 I recently got a knitting magazine and am currently having a go at knitting squares for a throw blanket.

 Another thing I might do is go up to my local nature reserve on a hill on the evening of Madron and say goodbye to hibernating animals and migrating birds which is a suggestion in the Pagan in the City book by Cassandra Eason.

 At the beginning of September the weather started to change and it's definitely feeling more "autumny" now.
-The leaves haven't changed colour much year but they're starting to and in the park last week I noticed fallen chestnuts.
+The leaves haven't changed colour much yet but they're starting to, and in the park last week I noticed fallen chestnuts.
 I always feel sad when summer ends because it's my favourite season, but I do like autumn as well.
 The picture at the top of the page is one I took in Hove Park earlier this month.